lucasnfe/puct-music-emotion/README.md

 ## Training the Models

+**1. Download the VGMIDI dataset**

 To retrain the models from the data you will need to download and pre-process the VGMIDI dataset.

-### VGMIDI Dataset

-**1. Download the VGMIDI dataset**

 ```
 $ cd dataset